mohammedf99/meals_app/README.md

 - How to use both `Explicit` and `Implicit` animations.
 - How to use `AnimationController` to control animations.
 - How to use `AnimatedBuilder` to build animations.
+- How to use `AnimatedSwitch` to switch between widgets.
+- How to use `Hero` to create multi-screen animations.